piotrmurach/tenpin/README.md

 [coverage]: https://coveralls.io/github/piotrmurach/tenpin
 [inchpages]: http://inch-ci.org/github/piotrmurach/tenpin

-> Terminal "tenpin" bowling game
+> Terminal "tenpin" bowling game built with [TTY toolkit components](https://ttytoolkit.org/components/).

 Bowling known as "ten pins" is a game played by rolling a heavy ball down a narrow lane and attempting to knock down ten pins arranged in a triangle.
 A player can bowl up to two times per "frame", and a game consists of ten frames.
 A special rule applies to the last frame in which you can roll up to three times if you have a strike or a spare.